ChiefGuap/ChiefGuap/README.md

 # 👋 Hi there, I'm Raquib Alam (ChiefGuap)

 ## 🎓 About Me
 I'm a Computer Science student at the University of California, Davis, with a passion for machine learning, sports analytics, and software development.
-Expected graduation: May 2026.
+Expected graduation: June 2027.

 - 🏫 GPA: 3.60/4.0
 - 🏆 Dean's Honor List